califano-lab/ARACNe3/README.md

 2. Run ARACNe3 according to command line instructions below.

 ### ARACNe3 input files (see [input file format](#input-file-format) below)
 1. A `tsv` that contains the `G+1 x N+1` normalized expression profile, with genes as rows and samples as columns.
-Note: the "`+1`" is for header names & column names, respectively.
+Note: the "`+1`" is for row names & column names, respectively.
 2. List of regulators (e.g., transcription factors).

 ### ARACNe3 output files